-In the same vein as the attention directed towards the bedroom, there is both wariness and nuanced permissiveness.
+In the same vein as the attention directed towards the bedroom, there is both wariness and nuanced permissiveness at meals.
 Like the bedroom, minimal boundaries are put in place.
-The halakha creates a structure in which the couple can eat together with minor reminders that they are prohibited.
-This was actually not always the case.
-One of the few Talmudic references to what we call the harchakot is a passage that warns the Zav from eating with the Zava lest they come to sin.
+The halakhah creates a structure in which the couple can eat together with minor reminders that they are prohibited.
+This was not always the case.
+One of the few Talmudic references to what we call the harhakot is a passage that warns the zav from eating with the zavah lest they come to sin.